top of page

 The Concept of the Biscuit Joiner

-Steiner's company, Lamello AG, was the first to market the biscuit joiner, and it remains a dominant player in the industry.
-In many parts of Europe, the term "Lamello" is often used interchangeably with "biscuit joiner," highlighting the brand’s legacy and influence.
+Steiner's company, Lamello AG, was the first to market the biscuit joiner.
+Over the years, it has established itself as a dominant player in the industry.
+The brand has become synonymous with this joining technique, particularly in many parts of Europe.

 Spread and Popularization

-As interest grew, other tool manufacturers, including Makita, DeWalt, and Porter-Cable, began producing their own versions of the biscuit joiner.
-These manufacturers introduced enhancements to the original design, such as more powerful motors, adjustable fences, depth stops, and integrated dust collection systems.
-These features increased the tool’s versatility and usability, making it even more popular with woodworkers.
+As interest in the biscuit joiner grew, several other tool manufacturers began to take notice.
+Companies like Makita, DeWalt, and Porter-Cable started producing their own versions of the biscuit joiner.
+These manufacturers introduced enhancements to the original design, which significantly improved the tool's functionality.

 Evolution of Biscuit Joiner Design